• Skip to primary navigation

 Instructions

-• Rinse the tomatoes with cool water and pat them dry with paper towels.
-Slice them into 3/8" thick slices.
-(That's between 1/4 and 1/2" thick).
+• Rinse the green tomatoes with cool water and pat them dry with paper towels.
+Slice them into ¼ inch thick for thin slices and ⅜ inch thick for thick slices.
+(That's between ¼ and ½" thick).

-• I use tongs to lower the tomatoes, 3 at a time, into the hot oil and to remove them.
-Cook them about 1 minute on each side or until golden brown on both sides.
+• I use tongs or a slotted spoon to lower the tomatoes, one at a time, into the hot oil and to remove them.
+Cook them about 2 to 3 minutes on each side or until golden brown on both sides.

-Drain the tomatoes on paper towels and enjoy!
+Drain the tomatoes on paper towels and enjoy when warm but not too hot!

 Notes